The number one thing most people miss on the keto diet? Pizza.

-Vitamin K is another important vitamin we get when we consume cauliflower.
-It is a fat-soluble vitamin, so eating it with healthy fat sources are not only recommended, but necessary to get the benefits of the vitamin.
+Vitamin K is another important vitamin in cauliflower.
+It’s a fat-soluble vitamin, so eating it with healthy fat sources is not only recommended but necessary to get the benefits of the vitamin.
 Vitamin K is also known to improve bone health and keep the skeletal muscle structures healthy[*].

 2. Anti-Inflammatory Properties

-Inflammation is one of the root causes for most of the chronic diseases.
-Cauliflower contains a variety of antioxidants and anti-inflammatories including beta-carotene, beta-crypotoxanthin and caffeic acid which all help reduce oxidative stress in the body (the damages of free radicals)[*].
+Inflammation is one of the root causes of most of today’s chronic diseases.
+Cauliflower contains a variety of antioxidants and anti-inflammatories, including beta-carotene, beta-cryptoxanthin, and caffeic acid.
+All of these compounds help reduce oxidative stress in the body (the damages of free radicals)[*].

 3. Helps the Balance of Hormones

 Hormonal imbalances are more common than you might think.
 And (no surprise here) they’re often caused by poor diet and poor lifestyle choices.
 Foods such as soy, dairy, yeast, and refined oils can have a negative impact on one hormone in particular — estrogen.

 These foods are capable of increasing your levels of estrogen, which can throw off the rest of your hormone patterns.
-Cauliflower has been shown to provide antioxidants that help balance and reduce the levels of estrogen[*].
+Cauliflower can provide antioxidants that help balance and reduce the levels of estrogen[*].

 Since you’re preparing this pizza as a keto-friendly option, stick to meat and vegetables as toppings.
 Now isn’t the time to prepare a Hawaiian pizza.
 (Pineapple doesn’t belong on pizza, anyway.)

 After your crust has baked until golden brown, add a layer of pizza sauce.
 Add your favorite toppings, such as tomato sauce, pepperoni, zucchini, onions, olives, turkey sausage, bell peppers, or low-carb veggies.

-The next time you’re craving that satiating slice of pizza, try out this keto pizza crust with cauliflower rice as a healthy alternative!
+The next time you’re craving a satiating slice of pizza, try this keto pizza crust with cauliflower rice as a healthy alternative.
 You’ll get the same fulfilling taste while maintaining ketosis and creating healthy eating patterns for the future.
 Or, if you’re looking for more pizza recipes, try this fathead pizza crust and sugar-free marinara sauce.Print

 Dairy-Free Cauliflower Pizza Crust

 Craving pizza?
-This dairy-free cauliflower pizza crust is keto-friendly and is a great alternative to high-carb pizzas.
+This dairy-free cauliflower pizza crust is keto-friendly and a great alternative to high-carb pizzas.

 - Prep Time: 20 minutes